|The Top of The Lake Snowmobile Museum, Naubinway Michigan

 - The Top of the Lake Snowmobile Museum opened with 62 sleds owned by nine people along with some interesting memorabilia.

 - The response was great!
-Now we have 82 sleds owned by 40 people, 9 donated to the museum, along with a wide variety of donated memorabilia.
-We have also had 6 sleds donated to the museum to use as raffle fundraisers.
+After 6 years we had 82 sleds owned by 40 people, 9 donated to the museum, along with a wide variety of donated memorabilia.
+We also had 6 sleds donated to the museum to use as raffle fundraisers.
 All funds received from donated items at our fundraisers are then used for museum operation.

-- The Top of the Lake Snowmobile Museum is currently seeking funding for a new, larger building on US 2.
-Our goals include: larger museum, meeting room, library available to visitors, and office space for the local Commu nities Association and the local Land of Echoes Tribal Elders.
+- The Top of the Lake Snowmobile Museum advertised seeking funding for support of the new, larger building on US 2.
+Our goals included: more displays, library available to visitors, and office space for the local Communities Association and the local Land of Echoes Tribal Elders.

 - Our current board consists of 10 members.